-- a) A named link worker for every school and will be working with a cluster of schools in the area. - b) Clear contact details for the leadership team should schools wish to escalate a concern - c) A flexible response as an issue emerges and regular meetings to discuss worries at schools' request, concerns especially focused on key areas such as school attendance, transition points, targeted family support, neglect, physical and mental health, emotional wellbeing and SEND. - d) Help schools to know the support available locally through Early Help or the community and help connect to it. - e) Help with threshold decisions, escalating concerns and connections with social care. - f) Provide, information, advice and guidance and help for families to access crisis support. - g) Help lead professionals, with Team Around the Family meetings, professionals' meetings, provide short intervention with children, young people, and parent/carers, signposting and linking to other local partners providing support, working alongside wider educational colleagues. - h) Provide training on the use of Holistix.
+- A named link worker for every school and will be working with a cluster of schools in the area. - Clear contact details for the leadership team should schools wish to escalate a concern - A flexible response as an issue emerges and regular meetings to discuss worries at schools' request, concerns especially focused on key areas such as school attendance, transition points, targeted family support, neglect, physical and mental health, emotional wellbeing and SEND. - Help schools to know the support available locally through Early Help or the community and help connect to it. - Help with threshold decisions, escalating concerns and connections with social care. - Provide, information, advice and guidance and help for families to access crisis support. - Help lead professionals, with Team Around the Family meetings, professionals' meetings, provide short intervention with children, young people, and parent/carers, signposting and linking to other local partners providing support, working alongside wider educational colleagues.